python/cpython/Doc/library/imaplib.rst

 .. method:: IMAP4.unselect()

-   Close the current mailbox without removing messages from the currently selected mailbox.
+   :meth:`imaplib.IMAP4.unselect` frees server's resources associated with the selected mailbox and returns the server to the authenticated state.
+This command performs the same actions as :meth:`imaplib.IMAP4.close`, except that no messages are permanently removed from the currently selected mailbox.

    .. versionadded:: 3.9